NREL/openstudio-server-helm/azure/README.md

     --node-vm-size Standard_D4_v4 \
     --enable-cluster-autoscaler \
     --min-count 3 \
-    --max-count 6 \
+    --max-count 8 \
     --ssh-key-value  ~/.ssh/id_rsa.pub

-## Set credentials to use cluster
+## Set credentials to use cluster.

 `az aks get-credentials --resource-group openstudio-server --name openstudio-server`

-Confirm that you are connected and run the following.
+The above command creates the config in ~/.kube/config which is needed to use the `kubectl` cli to interface with the cluster.
+Once this is ran, confirm that you are connected and able to interface with the cluster by running the following.

 `kubectl get nodes`

-You should see similar output
+You should see similar output to this.

 ```
 NAME                                STATUS   ROLES   AGE   VERSION